 After being in Lisbon for a few days, we noticed that there are bakeries in every corner of the city.
-They provide a huge variety of stuff, from sweetened chick pea pie to cod fish cake (soooo yummy).
+They provide a huge variation of stuff, from sweetened chick pea pie to cod fish cake (soooo yummy).

 One of the best things, for those who loves cheese (which is not me), to have in those bakeries for breakfast is this Portuguese ham and melted cheese toast.
 Buttery toasted (until the outer part is crispy) bread sandwich with a good slice of ham and perfectly melted cheese.
 What a great way to start the day! said my man.